-The Company's financial instruments consist of cash and cash equivalents, other receivables, marketable securities, reclamation deposits, accounts payable and accrued liabilities, and accounts payable to related parties.
-The carrying value of other receivables, accounts payable and accrued liabilities, and accounts payable to related parties, approximate their fair value because of the short-term nature of these instruments.
+The Company's financial instruments consist of cash and cash equivalents, exploration incentives receivable, other receivables, marketable securities, reclamation deposits, accounts payable and accrued liabilities, accounts payable to related parties, and bank loan.
+The carrying value of exploration incentives receivable, other receivables, accounts payable and accrued liabilities, accounts payable to related parties, and bank loan approximate their fair value because of the short-term nature of these instruments.